-This Gedecketer Apfelkuchen is a classic German apple cake recipe just like from a German Konditorei or Bakery.
-It's similar to an American apple pie in a way that it has a bottom and top crust and an apple pie-like filling, except it's glazed and really not like pie at all!
-The kids and I love it and I am sure so will you!
+This German apple pie is a classic German apple cake recipe just like from a German Konditorei or bakery!
+It's similar to an American apple pie in a way that it has a bottom and top crust and an apple pie-like filling, except it's glazed overall still much different!
+Our whole family loves it, and I know you will too!

 Why make this German Apfelkuchen?